 - Control the amount of glue on the platen and where it goes

 - No sticky residue all over the shop

 Aerosol: Shake the can and spray.

-Water based: Open the bottle, pour a quarter size on your platen and spread with flat tool
+Water-based: Open the bottle, pour a quarter size on your platen, and spread with a flat tool

 What is your shop currently using?
 If it is an aerosol what are your hesitations in making the switch to a water-based adhesive?